-Come out for practices at 7:30pm on Thursdays and 10:00am on Sunday mornings.
+Come out for practices at 8:00 pm at St. David's United Church on Thursdays and 10:00am on Sunday mornings.
 All keys welcome.

 Northminster United Church is very passionate about outreach within our surrounding community.
 Relationships have been established with a few agencies such as North Central Resources, and this helps us focus on those around our church.
 It also helps us make the most of what we have for time and dollars.
 We support many programs in our NE/NW inner city communities along with a few that are city wide.
 During the year we fundraise so that we have the means to participate within the community and hopefully make a difference.
 Following is a list of agencies and groups that we have worked with and donated to in the last year.